AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 ## Learning objectives

-In this lesson, you will
+In this lesson, you will:

 * Update your datastream for Target integration.
 * Update your tag property with the Journey Optimizer - Decisioning extension.